-Considered as an icon of Colombian gastronomy, arepa is a fundamental part of the Colombian diet, it is usually consumed at breakfast, but it can be eaten at any time of the day as a part of a main food or as a snack.
+Considered as an icon of Colombian gastronomy, arepa is a fundamental part of the Colombian diet, it is usually consumed at breakfast, but it can be eaten at any time of the day as a part of the main food or as a snack.

-Types of Arepa
+Types of Colombian Arepas

 Here are some of the most popular kinds of arepas: